By TJ Porter, WCI Contributor

-Here's a chart that can help break it down for you and help you determine which tax software would be best for you to use.
+Here's a chart that can help break it down for you and help you determine which tax software would be best for you to use in 2024.

 Best Tax Software for Simple Returns: Cash App Taxes

-Formerly Credit Karma Tax, Cash App Taxes is relatively unique in that it is 100% free to use, no matter your financial situation or filing needs.
+Formerly Credit Karma Tax, Cash App Taxes is relatively unique in that it is 100% free to use, no matter your financial situation or what your filing needs are.
 Where other programs charge for things like filing as a small business or filling out certain forms, Cash App Taxes is free for anyone.

 The drawback of this free service is that the software doesn’t provide as much of a helping hand as other programs.
 It would help if you have some familiarity with doing your taxes before you try to use Cash App Taxes.